ReinX24/CompServe/Notes.md

 - Manual payment system X
 - Filtering of reviews X
-- Soft deletes of user for admin side
+- Soft deletes of user for admin side X

 # TODO: 12/3/2025

-- When the job is applied but you have been rejected, do not show in applied contracts/gigs
+- When the job is applied but you have been rejected, do not show in applied contracts/gigs X
-- When the job is in progress, remove apply button in show button
+- When the job is in progress, remove apply button in show button X